Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 And, as expected, no concessions for crew whatsoever.
 The only oddity was the large nanofactory bay in the belly, from which each ship could allegedly print a duplicate of itself.

-“How did we allow a sapient VN swarm, anyway?”
+"How did we allow a sapient VN swarm, anyway?"
 Williams asked.

-“We *didn’t* allow it.
+"We *didn’t* allow it.
 It *happened.* We had virtually nothing to do with any of this.
-If you want to blame anyone, blame the Hierarchy.”
+If you want to blame anyone, blame the Hierarchy."

-“And the people at Mrwrki are just going with it?”
+"And the people at Mrwrki are just going with it?"

 Boese sighed.
-“From what I gather they were dead set opposed to the idea at first but again, they didn’t get a choice.
+"From what I gather they were dead set opposed to the idea at first but again, they didn’t get a choice.
 The Entity just went ahead and did it.
-And now that it *has* done it…”
+And now that it *has* done it…"

-“There’s no way to put the genie back in the bottle.”
+"There’s no way to put the genie back in the bottle."

-“Exactly.
-The only sensible thing to do is cultivate a good relationship with the thing and hope for the best…”
+"Exactly.
+The only sensible thing to do is cultivate a good relationship with the thing and hope for the best…"

 The conversation was brought to an end by the helmsman.
-“Captain?
-Coming up on the system shield, sir.”
+"Captain?
+Coming up on the system shield, sir."

 Boese took a look at the forward camera feed.
 Erebor was a red giant, so huge that even from fifteen AUs out it was visible as a disc rather than a point of light.
 Mrwrki Station itself was partially embedded in the icy surface of Thrór, a moon of the gas giant Durin, and Boese had to admit, he liked the naming scheme for the whole system.
 The alien station’s Kwmbwrw name stood out uniquely among all the Tolkien, but otherwise it gave the whole system the sense of being a welcome harbour after a long time in deep space surrounded by stars identified only by their catalog numbers and stellar coordinates, and often otherwise unknown.